-There is Franz Kafka Museum in Lesser Town and other numerous places with a personal connection or invent an association.
-Places that were personally occupied by Kafka include his birthplace, which is on the edge of Old Town Square and now houses a rather lacklustre exhibition; Dum U minuty, where he lived from 1889 to 1896; the Little Blue Cottage in Golden Lane, where he lived from 1916 to 1917; and the oppressive insurance office, now the Mercure Hotel, where Kafka worked from 1908 to 1922.
+Franz Kafka Museum in Lesser Town and other numerous places with a personal connection or invent an association.
+Places that Kafka personally occupied include his birthplace, which is on the edge of Old Town Square and now houses a rather lacklustre exhibition; Dum U minuty, where he lived from 1889 to 1896; the Little Blue Cottage in Golden Lane, where he lived from 1916 to 1917; and the oppressive insurance office, now the Mercure Hotel, where Kafka worked from 1908 to 1922.

-Franz Kafka came from a Jewish family and grew up at a time when ethnic conflicts began to escalate in Prague.
+Franz Kafka came from a Jewish family and grew up when ethnic conflicts began to escalate in Prague.
 Kafka was born in the former Benedictine Monastery next to the Church of St Nicholas.

 Franz Kafka’s Statue

-Non-traditional bronze statue, 3.75m tall, weighs 800 kg.
-The sculptor Jaroslav Róna found his inspiration in one of Kafka’s short stories – “Description of a Struggle”.
+The non-traditional bronze statue, 3.75m tall, weighs 800 kg.
+The sculptor Jaroslav Róna found his inspiration in Kafka’s short stories – “Description of a Struggle”.
 David Vávra is the co-creator of the architectural placement of the statue.
 The statue was unveiled on 4 December 2003.
 Location: Prague 1, Dušní ulice a Vězeňská.